gt-cs2110/lc3-assembler/README.md

     java LC3disasm -x linked.obj

 Try all those commands and see what happens!
+Look at the generated files!
+And look at the source code in all the `*.java` files, too!
 We provided `my_library.asm` and `my_assembly.asm` in this repository for your convenience.

 Shell Aliases
 -------------